sktime/enhancement-proposals/steps/01_forecasting_api/01_forecasting_api.md

 ### API design
 Forecasting involves a number of choices on how to fit forecasters and how to make and update forecasts.
 API design is about how to best map these choices onto classes and methods in Python.

-With sktime, our goal is to design a uniform interface for forecasting, similar to the scikit-learn's uniform interface for tabular (or cross-sectional) prediction setting.
+With sktime, our goal is to design a uniform interface for forecasting, similar to scikit-learn's uniform interface for tabular (or cross-sectional) prediction setting.
 All forecasters need to have methods for at least the following functionality:

 1. Model specification (constructor, hyper-parameters)
 2. Training/estimation